 As North Texans get ready for a busy summer season of outdoor activities, many clients begin to wonder about finishing out their lawns.
-A common questions we get revolves about the best type of mulch to use.
+A common question we get revolves around the best type of mulch to use.

 In this article, Lawn Connections looks at the different types of mulch available to be used in North Texas lawns.